 Provides a bridge to the RN-to-BSN Completion track for registered nurses.
 Focuses on integrating the Neuman Systems Model and the nursing process in providing care for individuals, families, groups, and communities/populations across the health-illness continuum.
-Includes validation of RN knowledge and skills from initial nursing education.
+Incorporates RN knowledge and skills from initial nursing education.